 These mole traps are driven into the ground by a spring and feature pointed spikes that kill moles as they pass through.
 This kind of trap is very easy to set up and works great in shallow systems.
 Though these traps are effective, they’re not a good option for smaller moles that can easily escape the trap.

 Also known as a nash trap, a choker trap features choker loops that tighten around the body of the mole, letting you kill moles quickly and cleanly without any bait.
-These traps are very safe and easy to set up, and since the frame’s moving parts go under the ground these mole traps are safe to use around children as well.
+These traps are very safe and easy to set up, and since the frame’s moving parts go under the ground, these mole traps are safe to use around children as well.
 These traps do take more time to trigger than the rest of the options, though.

 To pick the most effective mole trap, pay attention to the following factors:

 Some mole traps can be extremely difficult to set up, and you can end up injuring your fingers in the process.
 To stay safe, you should look for a mole trap that’s easy to use.
 Some mole traps can be set up by yourself, but some require the assistance of another person.
-You should also check whether the mole trap you’re looking at requires digging or not — this can make a big difference in how easy it is to use.
+You should also check whether the mole trap you’re looking at requires digging or not; this can make a big difference in how easy it is to use.

 Mole traps are usually reusable.
 Determine how many traps you’ll need to set up in the area to efficiently get rid of moles.
-Ideally, you should set up at least two to three mole traps to catch multiple moles at the same time — if the mole population terrorizing your yard is pretty large, you can add several more traps.
+Ideally, you should set up at least two to three mole traps to catch multiple moles at the same time.
+If the mole population terrorizing your yard is pretty large, you can add several more traps.
 The number of traps you’ll need all depends on how quickly you want the problem to be taken care of.

 A mole trap’s effectiveness typically depends on the type of trap you use.
 Some can trap all kinds of moles, while others are effective for larger moles but not smaller ones.
 You can also find traps that can help you catch more than just moles, such as gophers, mice, voles, and more.